AnanthKini1/Retinal-Disease-Classifier/README.md

 ## Key Findings

 - Transfer learning with frozen ResNet50 features provided strong baseline performance
-- Severe class imbalance (some diseases with only 1-6 examples) limits performance on rare conditions
+- Severe class imbalance (some diseases with only 1-6 examples) limited performance on rare conditions
-- Model performs well on common diseases (DR, MYA) but struggles with rare diseases
+- Model performed well on common diseases (DR, MYA) but struggled with rare diseases
 - No overfitting observed - training and validation metrics closely aligned

 ## Requirements